Russia, The Place Where U.S. Presidents Get Their Hopes Dashed

 "As it often happens to someone's foreign policy, events intrude on what you might want to do," said Alexander Vershbow, who served as ambassador to Russia under President George W. Bush.
 "Syria has risen to the top of the agenda ... and a very different kind of conversation is going to be taking place," Vershbow told NPR.

 It feels very long ago, but after the Sept.
-11, 2001, attacks, Russian President Vladimir Putin was the first foreign leader to call Bush, and Russia sent troops as part of the U.S.-led effort against al-Qaida and the Taliban in Afghanistan.
+11, 2001, attacks, Russian President Vladimir Putin was the first foreign leader to call Bush, and Russia sent military medical teams as part of the U.S.-led coalition against al-Qaida and the Taliban in Afghanistan.

 In Bush's last year in office, 2008, Putin invaded the former Soviet republic of Georgia and Bush told the Russian leader: "Vladimir, you're cold-blooded."